vfro/clen/README.md

 ## Introduction

 Clipboard Enhanced (clen) is a free clipboard manager which is designed for programmers.
-In addition to tracking history of a regular Windows clipboard it provides several additional clipboard types for exchanging values in different ways.
+In addition to tracking history of the regular Windows clipboard it provides several additional clipboard types for exchanging values in different ways.

 ### Regular Clipboard

-Clen tracks history for a regular Windows clipboard.
+Clen tracks history for the regular Windows clipboard.
 You may browse it by pressing *Ctrl+Numpad Sub* / *Ctrl+ Numpad Add* hotkeys or selecting "Regular Clipboard\Previous Value" or "Regular Clipboard\Next Value" from tray menu.

 ### Static Clipboards